Look at how adorable Piper’s three week old puppies are

 8. Shaping emotional responses: happy and calm CER (Conditioned Emotional Responses).
 For instance, treats and encouragement during puppy training.

 • Now that the puppies can void on their own, they have an instinct to move away from their sleep area to go potty.
-To encourage the puppies to “go in one spot, “ we have divided the whelping box into a sleep/play area and a potty area with the addition of bolster beds and washable potty pad
+To encourage the puppies to “go in one spot, “ we have divided the whelping box into a sleep/play area and a potty area with the addition of bolster beds and potty pads.

 • The next step in potty training is to expand the whelping box with the Potty Box Addition.
 The puppies are not quite ready to climb through the door and into the new section, but they progress quickly and will soon be able to master this.